Im-Rises/page_rank/README.md

 </p>

 > **Note**
-> Nowaday's google use other powerfuller algorithms.
+> Nowadays Google use other powerful algorithms.

 ## Quick start